 If you are working, continue to have a disability, have resources under \$2,000 (for an individual), and are receiving Supplemental Security Income (SSI), the Social Security Administration (SSA) will allow you to continue to be eligible for SSI and will gradually reduce your SSI cash payment as your earnings increase.

-The amount of your adjusted SSI check will depend on your total countable income (which includes earned and unearned income).
-Whenever your earnings increase or decrease, your SSI payment will be adjusted.
+The amount of your adjusted SSI check will depend on your total countable income.